ecomods/patternscaper/function_specifications.md

 - `noise_sd` (numeric): Standard deviation for random noise (default: 1)
 - `rotation` (numeric): Angle to rotate landscape in degrees (default: 0)
 - `seed` (integer): Random seed for reproducibility (default: NULL)
+- `as_raster` (logical): Whether to return a SpatRaster (default: TRUE)
+- `crs` (character): CRS if returning as raster (default: NULL)

 **Output:**
+- If as_raster=TRUE: SpatRaster with parallel sine-wave bands
-- SpatRaster: Binary landscape with parallel sine-wave bands
+- If as_raster=FALSE: Matrix with parallel sine-wave bands

 **Description:**
 1. If seed is not NULL, sets random seed
 2. Generates matrix with wavy bands parallel to treeline
 3. Each band follows a sine wave pattern
 4. Adds noise if noise=TRUE
-5. Converts to raster and rotates if needed
+5. If rotation != 0, rotates landscape matrix
+6. If as_raster=TRUE, converts to SpatRaster
-6. Returns the resulting landscape
+7. Returns the landscape in the requested format

 ### `create_landscape_clustered_trees`